How To Enable Cross-Platform Messaging In Your Business

 Moving into the modern era of digital communications, however, it’s clear that multi-vendor environments are the norm.
 In fact, 91% of businesses use at least two messaging apps.

-Recognizing this, all of Microsoft, Slack, Webex, and Zoom have publicly stated their support for cross-platform collaboration.
+Recognizing this, all of Google, Microsoft, Slack, Webex, and Zoom have publicly stated their support for cross-platform collaboration.
 After all, they’d all rather have some of the pie than go hungry.

 Take a look at how vendors’ views on interoperability and cross-platform messaging have changed in recent years…